 The beginning of the organic movement.

 In 1840 Justus Von Liebig developed a theory of mineral plant nutrition.
 He believed one could substitute manure with a mixture of certain mineral salts.
-In the early 1900s was the beginning of industrial agriculture and that is how the organic movement started.
-Rudolf Steiner held the first organic agriculture course to a group of more than 100 farmers in Koberwitz in Poland.
+The early 1900s was the beginning of industrial agriculture and that is how the organic movement started.
+Rudolf Steiner held the first organic agriculture course to a group of over 100 farmers in Koberwitz in Poland.

-Groups were formed in various countries like Germany, United Kingdom, Australia, and the United States.
-In 1972, all these countries formed the International Federation of Organic Agriculture Movements (IFOAM).
+They formed groups in various countries like Germany, United Kingdom, Australia, and the United States.
+In 1972, all these countries formed the International Federation of Organic Agriculture Movements (IFOAM)